Tropical threat in Gulf of Mexico may bring more misery to flood-ravaged central US

 The National Hurricane Center said that showers and thunderstorms have increased since Sunday in an area over the Bay of Campeche off Mexico.

-The NHC said that as of Monday morning there was a 60 percent chance the system will develop into a tropical cyclone before it moves slowly northwestward toward the northeastern coast of Mexico within the next two days.
+The NHC said that as of Monday afternoon there was a 60 percent chance the system will develop into a tropical cyclone before it moves slowly northwestward toward the northeastern coast of Mexico within the next two days.

 2019 ATLANTIC HURRICANE SEASON TO BE 'NEAR-NORMAL' WITH 9 TO 15 NAMED STORMS, NOAA SAYS